haolange/SharpGPU/README.md

-### Creating the texture resource and view
+### Creating the texture
-Create a texture and textureView for compute or graphics
+Create a texture and sampler

 ```c++
 #include <rhi/d3d12.h>